ESSENTIAL EVENT INFORMATION 2025

 -

-Navigation device (if you have chosen to hire own from us, this will be issued at registration - you can read more on the navigational device requirements and hire option in the Route section HERE)
+Navigation device (if you have chosen to hired one from us, this will be issued at registration - you can read more on the navigational device requirements and hire option in the Route section HERE)

 You may be asked to show any other items from the mandatory kit list.
 Clearly at this point, the die is somewhat cast in respect of where we are geographically and the ability to ‘fill in any gaps’ is therefore heavily reduced; however we will look to assist where we can, in the event of major kit catastrophe.
 If you do not have the appropriate kit with you when you register in El Chalten, you may not be allowed to participate.
 We have devised the mandatory kit list for your protection and safety, and we will not be able to make any exceptions on required items.
 If you have any kit questions, you can bring them to the webinar or contact us via events@ratrace.com and we will be more than happy to help!